Chemotherapy can be used to treat persistent trophoblastic disease (PTD) and choriocarcinoma.

 Low risk chemotherapy for persistent trophoblastic disease

-You have treatment with methotrexate as low risk chemotherapy if you have persistent trophoblastic disease after a molar pregnancy.
+You have treatment with methotrexate as low risk chemotherapy if you have PTD after a molar pregnancy.

 You have the methotrexate as an injection into a muscle (intramuscularly) every other day.
 This is usually into one of the large muscles in your leg or your bottom (buttock).
 You might have to stay in hospital for your first week of treatment.
 But you can usually have the rest of your treatment as an outpatient.